FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 $ nano /etc/sudoers
 ```

-You can also use `vi` if you prefer that over `nano` for text file editing.
-If you aren't familiar with vi, `nano` will save you a lot of headache learning `vi` commands.
 This file should contain a line that looks like this:

 ```config
 %sudo   ALL=(ALL:ALL) ALL